 The school’s timetable runs over 10 days.
 The first week of the school year is Days 1 to 5; the second week is Days 6 to 10 and the cycle repeats itself until the end of the academic year.
 If you are or your child are ever in any doubt as to what “day” it is, please refer to the Homework Diary.
 It is worth noting that the first day back after a break is not always Day 1, but students will be given advice about this when they arrive in school.

 Routine and regular use of the Homework Diary are essential.
 As a parent, you are asked to help you child to get used to referring to the diary every night to complete homework and pack her bag for the next day.
 Parents should regularly check their child’s diary to ensure it is being used correctly.
-If the homework diary is lost it will have to be replaced and is available to purchase from Reception.
+If the homework diary is lost it will have to be replaced and is available to purchase from the Main Office.

 Lockers are issued by form tutors at the start of each academic year.
 Pupils are usually provided with a small locker for books and a larger locker for PE kit shared with another pupil in the form.
 They are located as near to the form rooms as possible.
 We strongly recommend that pupils use sturdy, non-combination padlocks, i.e. padlocks that are lockable with a key.
 If your child loses the key to her locker, she may ask for a caretaker to cut the lock off so that she may access her books inside.
 Access to the lockers is in the morning before registration, at Rec and at lunch time.
 Students should not access their lockers between lessons.